JadsonSouzaDev/airtable-timeline/README.md

 - Drag-and-drop to adjust event dates
 - Inline editing with persistent state
 - A more compact display for mobile devices
+- Filtering by duration (show only short/long tasks)
+- Search functionality to find specific tasks quickly

 Thanks for the opportunity to participate in this challenge! 🚀